-- 2. A student has the right to take reasonable exception to the data or views offered in the classroom and to reserve judgment about matters of opinion, without fear of penalty. - 3.
-A student has the right of protection against improper disclosure of information concerning his/her grades, views, beliefs, political associations or character which an instructor acquires in the course of his/her professional relationship with the student. - 4.
-Students shall have protection through orderly procedures against prejudiced or capricious academic evaluation.
+2. A student has the right to take reasonable exception to the data or views offered in the classroom and to reserve judgment about matters of opinion, without fear of penalty.

+3. A student has the right of protection against improper disclosure of information concerning his/her grades, views, beliefs, political associations or character which an instructor acquires in the course of his/her professional relationship with the student.

+4. Students shall have protection through orderly procedures against prejudiced or capricious academic evaluation.
 At the same time, they are responsible for maintaining standards of academic performance established for each course in which they are enrolled.
-(See Student Handbook: Academic Grievance Board.)
+(See Academic Grievance & Academic Dishonesty Board in this Handbook.)